-142. Formation of Parents and Citizens’ Associations
+142. Forming association

 Parents and other persons who are interested in the welfare of a government school or a group of government schools may, in accordance with this Subdivision, form a Parents and Citizens’ Association for that school or that group of schools.

-143. Objects etc.
+143. Objects of and limits on associations

 (1) The objects of an association are to promote the interests of the school or group of schools for which it is formed through —